sustrik/ribosome/README.md

 $ ribosome.py foo.py.dna
 ```

-NOTE: JavaScript interpreter may be called either 'node' or 'nodejs', depending
+NOTE: JavaScript interpreter may be called either *node* or *nodejs*, depending
-on the distro in use. ribosome.js happens to use 'nodejs'.
+on the distro in use. ribosome.js happens to use *nodejs*.
 Therefore, if the
-interpreter is called 'node' on your system, create a symlink for it:
+interpreter is called *node* on your system, create a symlink for it:

 ```
 ln -s /usr/bin/node /usr/bin/nodejs